howonlee/mertonon/docs/roadmap.md

 DSL's are terrifying epic quests in non-homoiconic languages but not too bad when you do have homoiconicity, so don't be scared when we just list "oh, DSL for this, DSL for that" through these places.
 I think they're a viable way to do the unfortunately inevitable inner platform without our skulls softly bleaching in the desert of the inner platform effect because they'll be pre-serialized, basically - they'll be small JSON lisps, and we'll expect peeps to write them by emitting them from ordinary programs in some other language, so you'll never have to touch Clojure or even Java if you don't want to, although frankly both are ridiculously better than ABAP.
 They'll be locked down pretty tight permissions-wise, though, so the logic programming thing comes first, and the vermintide implicit in this approach awaits us.
 We claim that property testing is a good weapon against this tide of vermin, but that'll sound better if (when) we actually whack enough of the bugs.

+- RG for computer scientists (towards RG for salespeeps)
 - Bookmarks BE
 - Bookmarks FE
 - Plugin system (both for CE and EE stuff).
 No third-party usage or docs intended yet